By Calvin Mabry

 Why is it that settling into the winter season comes so easy?
 Whether you’ve spent the last six months training or you’re just getting started after a long hiatus, as soon as the days get shorter and temperatures begin to drop, excuses surface more readily.
 When this happens, that little voice tends to talk you “out of” more than “into” your next workout, and before you know it, it’s April and you haven’t laced up since before Thanksgiving.

 While every case is different, it’s possible to conquer that sleeping bear (pun intended) inside you.
-With that in mind, Katy Collins, Athletic Trainer with Mission Sports Medicine, offers advice for conquering the winter months:
+With that in mind, Mary Helen Letterle, athletic trainer and Manager of Mission Sports Medicine, offers advice for conquering the winter months:

 - Dress for Success – When braving cold temperatures, it is best to dress in layers.
 It is better to have extra layers that you can remove as you warm up rather than not enough.
 This is crucial to ensure that your head, torso and extremities are covered.
 Wool and sweat-wicking material are an ideal combination to help insulate and keep sweat away from your body.
 Avoid cotton, as it soaks up moisture from sweat and the elements, which can cool your body temperature drastically.
 Waterproof footwear and all-weather clothing are also important items.
 Bright-colored clothing is also important with the reduced visibility of the elements and shorter days.